-Three full days and approximately 18 half days of professional learning were offered at our school sites in the 2018-19 school year.
-The topics addressed were based on teachers' need assessment surveys, student assessment data analysis, and district and school-wide action plans.
-Our intern teachers are supported by university supervisors.
-Professional development at individual school sites is determined by in-depth data analysis and aligned to the instructional focus areas.
-English learners and special population training are offered on-site as needed.
-In addition, teachers and support staff also attend off-site workshops or conferences.
+Professional development is determined by in-depth data analysis and aligned to the instructional focus areas.
+English learners and special population training are offered on-site and at the district level as needed.
+In addition, teachers and support staff also have the opportunity to participate in virtual workshops or conferences.

-2018-19 Analysis of data led to the identification of professional learning priorities.
+Traditionally, the analysis of data led to the identification of professional learning priorities.
 Whole group instruction, small group differentiated instruction, and designated English language development supported strengthening language arts instruction at the elementary level.
 Professional learning in mathematics focused on the Standards for Mathematics Practice, in conjunction with problem-solving and modeling and data analysis at the middle school level.
 At the high school, professional learning was prioritized for the Expository Reading and Writing Course which develops students' academic literacy in rhetorical and analytical reading, writing, and thinking.
 All schools participated in professional learning opportunities centered on data literacy.
-Professional development is provided during modified day schedules, pupil-free days, release days, and conferences/workshops outside the district.
-Professional learning is supported through in-class coaching, teacher-principal meetings, observations, and demonstration lessons
+Professional development has traditionally been provided during modified day schedules, pupil-free days, release days, and conferences/workshops outside the district.
+Professional learning is supported through in-class coaching, teacher-principal meetings, observations, and demonstration lessons.

-FY 2017-18 Teacher and Administrative Salaries
+FY 2018-19 Teacher and Administrative Salaries

-Category District Amount State Average for Districts In Same Category Beginning Teacher Salary \$47,977 \$49,084 Mid-Range Teacher Salary \$72,725 \$76,091 Highest Teacher Salary \$97,462 \$95,728 Average Principal Salary (ES) \$118,355 \$118,990 Average Principal Salary (MS) \$122,472 \$125,674 Average Principal Salary (HS) \$130,732 \$137,589 Superintendent Salary \$215,004 \$230,096
+Category District Amount State Average for Districts In Same Category Beginning Teacher Salary \$48,725 \$49,782 Mid-Range Teacher Salary \$73,860 \$76,851 Highest Teacher Salary \$98,982 \$97,722 Average Principal Salary (ES) \$122,241 \$121,304 Average Principal Salary (MS) \$123,264 \$128,629 Average Principal Salary (HS) \$134,264 \$141,235 Superintendent Salary \$225,000 \$233,396